FreeFem/FreeFem-doc/source/documentation/meshGeneration.rst

             medit("U-adap-iso-"+ii, Th3, u, wait=true);
         }

-Build a 2d mesh from a isoline
+Build a 2d mesh from an isoline
 ------------------------------

 The idea is to get the discretization of an isoline of fluid meshes, this tool can be useful to construct meshes from image.